CERT-Polska/n6/docs/src/install_and_conf/step_by_step/config.md

 ## Configuring *n6 Pipeline*

-Configuration files for *n6 Pipeline* components is to be placed in the `.n6` subdirectory of the `dataman` user's home directory.
+Configuration files for the *n6 Pipeline* components are to be placed in the `.n6` subdirectory of the `dataman` user's home directory.

 ### Copying Configuration Prototypes